elifince1/istanbul-airbnb-analysis/README.md

 ## Data

 I plan to use publicly available data from [Inside Airbnb](http://insideairbnb.com/get-the-data/) for Istanbul.
-I may also bring in additional data to enrich the analysis, but I haven't decided on the specifics yet.
+I will enrich this dataset with external sources such as economic indicators or transportation networks, which will be detailed in the proposal.

 ## What I Want to Examine